yp583/CSC600/README.md

 ## Overview

-In this project, I create an AI model to predict stock prices for the future.
+In this project, I create an artificial [neural network](https://www.investopedia.com/terms/n/neuralnetwork.asp) to predict stock prices for the future.
 To start, I collect [stock data](#the-data) from Yahoo Finance using the [yfinance API](https://github.com/ranaroussi/yfinance).
 Using this data, I also create some helpful indicators that I believe would benefit the prediction capabilities of my model with a technique called [feature engineering](#what-is-feature-engineering).
 Professional traders do this as well, using indicators like [SMA](https://www.investopedia.com/terms/s/sma.asp) to aid in their trading and investing strategies.
-I then use this data to train an AI model, which then makes predictions for future stock prices.
+I then use this data to train the neural network, which then makes predictions for future stock prices.

 ### The Data
 ---